gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 * reply with a question
 * check out a new feature

-But the main value of the newsletter should be the content.
+But the main value of the newsletter should be the **content**.
 The sales angle should feel like the natural next step, not the whole point.

 ## It can also help existing customers with personalized content